 Julia's extensive experience is across the private and public sectors, having worked as senior corporate counsel and executive director roles for global companies for over 20 years prior to being elected as a Federal Member of Parliament in 2016.
 Julia's key areas of expertise and leadership experience are in the areas of governance, workplace culture risk, issues and crisis management.

 Julia Banks appears by arrangement with Saxton Speakers Bureau.

-Dr Mehreen Faruqi is the Greens Senator for NSW and Spokesperson for Anti-racism, Education, Housing, Industry, International Aid, and Animal Welfare.
-She is a civil and environmental engineer and a life-long activist for social and environmental justice.
+Dr Mehreen Faruqi is the Deputy Leader of the Australian Greens and a Greens Senator for NSW.
+She is the Australian Greens spokesperson on education, animal welfare, anti-racism and international aid.
+Mehreen is a civil and environmental engineer and a life-long activist for social and environmental justice.
 She became the first Muslim woman to sit in any Australian parliament when she joined the NSW Parliament in 2013.
 In 2018, she took her proudly feminist and anti-racist approach to challenging the status quo to federal parliament when she joined the Senate.

 Mehreen has been an unflinching voice on social, environmental and racial justice, pushing to dismantle the systems of power, privilege and patriarchy that allow these injustices to continue.
 Mehreen’s recently published memoir and manifesto Too Migrant, Too Muslim, Too Loud is a no-holds-barred account by a political outsider about what happens when you confront a system steeped in power and patriarchy.